Invest In You: How Your Personality Affects Your Investment Decisions - The Gloss Magazine

 Don’t try to change yourself!

+Rather, build the tools and techniques to make better investment decisions in spite of, or because of, who you are.
 Remember, confidence is much more important.
-For example, while risk tolerance may be a trait of your personality, confidence is something that you can build up more easily through experience, education, and the help of using an adviser.
+For example, while risk tolerance may be a trait of your personality, confidence is something that you can build up more easily through experience, education and the help of using an adviser.
 All of these things can help bolster your confidence to start your investment journey.
-Because remember, in the long term, you’re better to be in the markets than out of them (otherwise, your money will start dwindling away at the rate of inflation).
+In the long-term, you’re better to be in the markets than out of them (otherwise, your money will start dwindling away at the rate of inflation).
 If you’ve been building up savings, don’t wait – invest it in a diversified way.

 Building emotional comfort